FilippoGurioli/test-2-code-llm/docs/design.md

 ## Dispatcher

 The goal of the dispatcher is to delegate the execution of commands to the appropriate command handler based on user input.
-To do that, the dispatcher exploits the **Command Pattern** to encapsulate requests as objects and a **Service Locator** to retrieve later components' instances.
+To do that, the dispatcher exploits the **Command Pattern** to encapsulate requests as objects.

 ```mermaid
 ---